DataDog/documentation/content/en/tracing/profiling/_index.md

 Find CPU, memory, and IO bottlenecks, broken down by method name, class name, and line number, to significantly reduce end-user latency and infrastructure costs.

+### Low impact in production

+Continuous profiling is designed to run in production across all services by leveraging technologies such as [Java Flight Recorder][1] to have minimal impact on your host's CPU and memory usage.

-### Getting Started
+## Getting Started

-Enable Continuous Profiling in your service to visualize all your stack traces in one place and get actionable insights for performance improvements.
+Profiling in your service to visualize all your stack traces in one place takes just minutes.

+### 1. Instrument Your Application

+Add a profiling library to your application to start sending profiles to the Datadog Agent.

 {{< partial name="profiling/profiling-languages.html" >}}

-### Low impact in production

-Continuous profiling is designed to run in production across all services by leveraging technologies such as Java Flight Recorder to have very minimal impact on your application.

-### Correlate profiles and traces

-Pivot seamlessly between [distributed traces and profiles][1] to find the line of code responsible for a slow request.

-{{< img src="tracing/profiling/trace-profile.gif" alt="Connect profiles and traces.">}}

-### Search profiles by tags
+## Search profiles by tags

 [Slice and dice your profiles][2] across any dimension—whether it’s a specific host, service, version, or any combination.

 {{< img src="tracing/profiling/search_profiles.gif" alt="Search profiles by tags">}}

-### Track method performance over deployments
+## Track function performance over deployments

-[Obtain key profiling metrics][3] from services such as top CPU usage by method, top memory allocations by thread, and CPU usage by version to visualize in your dashboards and alert with monitors.
+Obtain key profiling metrics from services such as top CPU usage by method, top memory allocations by thread, and CPU usage by version to visualize in your dashboards.

 {{< img src="tracing/profiling/profiling-metric-dashboard.gif" alt="Add profiling metrics to your dashboards.">}}